NordVPN vs Norton Secure VPN: which VPN is better?

 Customer support

-I have to clap for both VPNs for providing a 24/7 live chat which is one of the most convenient ways to solve issues fast.
-While Norton doesn’t offer email support, it does have a phone number you can use which is what NordVPN lacks.
+We have to clap for both VPNs for providing a 24/7 live chat, which is one of the most convenient ways to solve issues quickly.
+While Norton doesn’t offer email support, it does have a phone number you can use, which is what NordVPN lacks.

 And if you like solving problems yourself, there are multiple guides, articles, and FAQs of both providers that include answers to various questions.

-In this round of NordVPN vs Norton Secure VPN, I can’t declare one winner as both providers have many support options to choose from.
+In this round of NordVPN vs Norton VPN, I can’t pick one winner as both providers have many support options to choose from.
 So this time I have to declare a tie.

 Speed | ✅ | ❌ |